About the Museum

 Q: How can I see an object from the Museumís permanent collection in person?

 A: At any given time, there are at least 100 objects from the Museum's collections on view to the public in the galleries.
 Objects not on view in the galleries are available to a select group of people.
 Please see our Research Opportunities page for more information.
-There are also 350 objects on view with zoomable images in our Online Collections.
+There are also over 900 objects on view in our Online Collections.

 Q: Is photography permitted in the Museum?